Nuchie-Bravura/MCP_Server_SQLite/README.md

 # MCP Server

-MCP (Model Context Protocol) server that provides access to a SQLite video game store database through Claude AI.
+MCP (Model Context Protocol) server that provides access to a SQLite database through Claude AI. execute_query tool would permit sql = "SELECT * FROM users WHERE username = 'admin' OR '1'='1' --"   this is a sample on how security plays a key role with all this new funcionalities

 ## 📋 Prerequisites